nyscapes/derive-archive/_posts/2018-03-18-Tabithas-Second-Derive.md

 >I am making his mark in the world.

-All my life I loved Graffiti and I know people who are graffiti artist, and they strive to make their graffiti noticed and to make a mark in their city
+All my life I loved Graffiti and I know people who are graffiti artist, and they strive to make their graffiti noticed and to make a mark in their city.

 I started to roam around some more then I ended up at the corner of Rector and Broadway.
 I was surprised and excited to find Trinity Church.
 I knew about this church and it being one of the couple of graveyards that existed in